 Our social media posts also shared statistics to remind people of the impact GM Active and its members have on the communities of Greater Manchester.

 Before working with Cornerstone, GM Active’s social media activity had been infrequent.
 We increased the frequency of posts, engagement with member organisations and shared industry news from associations such as UK Active and Sport England.
-We also created news blogs for GM Active’s website, increasing engagement and reach via social media.
+We also created news blogs for GM Active’s website, increasing engagement and reach via social media marketing.

 Between May 2020 and May 2021, GM Active’s LinkedIn activity gained 43,000 impressions, 1,600 social actions (comments/likes/shares) and 1,290 clicks on links.
 Their following also grew by 457 (a 15,133% increase YOY).

 GM Active’s Twitter following grew by 20%, impressions rose by 396% and likes grew by 408% YOY.
 We increased the number of tweets posted by 192%.